JenniferVonT/GraphSketcher/documentation/reflection.md

 (./src/data.js)

 **L3** - What I said for L2 can be applied for L3 aswell, but in this project I have implemented an automatic formatting tool (the npm `standard` package) to help with formatting, this has made it easier to really make sure that the entire code base follows the exact same formatting style everywhere.
 A hard thing for me is deciding where to place methods based on conceptual affinity and a logical vertical ordering, if there is just a few methods this isn't an issue, but when several methods starts to use one method I have a hard time figuring out where to put the one method being used by many.
-For example in this snippet I have an abstract method at the start to show the start page, all the methods fall below in the order they are called, except the `clearEditorPreview` method, that one is also abstract and have several method calls and is used by many methods, I also have the methods called in the `#configureStartingSelectButtons` below these shown.
+For example in this example image I have an abstract method at the start to show the start page, all the methods fall below in the order they are called, except the `clearEditorPreview` method, that one is also abstract and have several method calls and is used by many methods, I also have the methods called in the `#configureStartingSelectButtons` below these shown.
 This creates the "scrolling" in the document we want to avoid, but I don't know any better way to sort them besides this.

 ![vertical ordering](../src/img/L3_vertical_ordering.PNG)

 (./src/view/view.js)

 ## Chapter 6